10th Battalion (Canadians), CEF: Cultural references

 The 10th Battalion is depicted in two major films, Legends of the Fall, and Passchendaele.

 The pipe tune Machine Gunner Wally Bennett was written by a member of the Regimental Pipes and Drums of The Calgary Highlanders in honour of Sergeant Wally Bennett, a veteran of the 10th Battalion.

 Monuments

 Calgary-area soldiers who died with the 10th Battalion are memorialized on the Calgary Soldiers' Memorial.
 10th Battalion soldiers who went missing in combat are listed on the Vimy Memorial and Menin Gate.
 The village church at Villers-lès-Cagnicourt has several plaques dedicated to Canadians decorated for valour for actions in the fighting nearby in 1918.
 One plaque commemorates the Victoria Cross awarded posthumously to Sergeant Arthur George Knight.
+Lance Corporal Robert Smith, MM, is memorialized with a plaque on the Canyon Park Cenotaph in the community of Canyon, east of Creston, British Columbia.